 Fishing, Fishing & More Fishing

 Almost all the lodges here specialize in fishing packages.
-If you don't fish, you may wonder just what in the world you're doing here.
-Even though there are excellent opportunities for bird-watching and touring jungle waterways, most lodges still merely pay lip service to ecotourists and would rather see you with a rod and reel.
+If you (or your significant other) don’t fish, this might not be the place for you.
+Even though the area offers excellent opportunities for bird-watching and touring jungle waterways, a rod and reel are standard equipment here and binoculars are optional.

 Following current trends in sportfishing, more and more anglers have been using fly rods, in addition to traditional rod-and-reel setups, to land just about all the fish mentioned above.
-To fish here, you'll need a fishing license ($24), which covers both salt and fresh water.
-The lodges here either include these in your packages or can readily provide the licenses for you.
+To fish here, you’ll need a fishing license, which covers both saltwater and fresh.
+Fishing licenses can be bought for anywhere from 1 week to 1 year in duration and cost between $15 and $50 accordingly.
+The lodges in the area either include these in their packages or can readily provide them for you.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.